Welcome to Pay-Able!

 European Accessibility Act

-The European Commission recently published its proposal for a European Accessibility Act (EAA).
-Payment terminals are not included in the scope of the proposal.
-Pay-Able calls upon the European Commission, the Council of the European Union and the European Parliament to include payment terminals in the EAA.
+In 2015, the European Commission published the proposal for a European Accessibility Act (EAA).
+Payment terminals were not included in the scope of the proposal.
+Since then, Pay-Able has advocated for the inclusion of payment terminals in the EAA.
+In 2017, Pay-Able was delighted to learn that both the European Parliament and the Council of the European Union, in their positions on the EAA, have decided to add payment terminals to the scope.

 Launch event on Euractiv